yuxiaolejs/ucsb-cs32-galaga/docs/engine.md

 ```

 #### game::Controller
 Controller class, used to control the entire game lifecycle.
-Please note that this is an abstract class and you need to create a subclass from it and declare a custom controller before using it.
+Please note that this is an abstract class and you need to create a derived class from it and declare a custom controller before using it.

 It's defined as follows:
 ```